Using Pulsar

 Find and replace text in the current file

-To search within your current file you can press LNX/WIN: Cmd+F - MAC: Ctrl+F, type in a search string and press LNX/WIN/MAC: Enter or LNX/WINF3 - MAC: Cmd+G or the "Find Next" button) multiple times to cycle through all the matches in that file.
+To search within your current file you can press LNX/WIN: Ctrl+F - MAC: Cmd+F, type in a search string and press LNX/WIN/MAC: Enter or LNX/WIN: F3 - MAC: Cmd+G or the "Find Next" button) multiple times to cycle through all the matches in that file.
 Alt+Enter will find all occurrences of the search string.
 The Find and Replace panel also contains buttons for toggling case sensitivity, performing regular expression matching, scoping the search to selections, and performing whole word search.

 If you type a string in the replacement text box, you can replace matches with a different string.
 For example, if you wanted to replace every instance of the string "Atom" with the string "Pulsar", you would enter those values in the two text boxes and press the "Replace All" button to perform the replacements.